 The current advances in programming languages designed for statistical analysis (specifically R), have eased the computational implementation of more complex models beyond LMEMs.
 In particular, R[32]has an extensive collection of documentation and functions to fit GAMs in the package mgcv [31,33] that not only speed up the initial stages of the analysis but also enable the use of advanced modeling structures (e.g. hierarchical models, confidence interval comparisons) without requiring advanced programming skills from the user.
 At the same time, R has many tools that simplify data simulation, an emerging strategy used to test statistical models [34].
 Data simulation methods allow the researcher to create and explore different alternatives for analysis without collecting information in the field, reducing the time window between experiment design and its implementation, and can be also used for power calculations and study design questions.

-This work provides biomedical researchers with a clear understanding of the theory and the practical implementation of GAMs to analyze longitudinal data using by focusing on four areas.
+This manuscript provides biomedical researchers with a clear understanding of the theory and the practical implementation of GAMs to analyze longitudinal data using by focusing on four areas.
 First, the limitations of LMEMs and rm-ANOVA regarding missing observations, assumption of linearity of response and constant correlation structures is explained in detail.
 Second, the key theoretical elements of GAMs are presented using clear and simple mathematical notation while explaining the context and interpretation of the equations.
-Third, simulated data that reproduces patterns in previously reported studies [21] is used to illustrate the type of non-linear longitudinal data that often occurs in biomedical research.
+Third, simulated data that reproduces patterns in previously reported studies [21] are used to illustrate the type of non-linear longitudinal data that often occurs in biomedical research.
 The simulated data experiments highlight the differences in inference between rm-ANOVA, LMEMs and GAMs on data similar to what is commonly observed in biomedical studies.
 Finally, reproducibility is emphasized by providing the code to generate the simulated data and the implementation of different models in R, in conjunction with a step-by-step guide demonstrating how to fit models of increasing complexity.

 In summary, the exploration of modern statistical techniques to analyze longitudinal data may allow biomedical researchers to consider the use of GAMs instead of rm-ANOVA or LMEMs when the data does not follow a linear trend, and will also help to improve the standards for reproducibility in biomedical research.